maurolepore/ropensciutils/tests/testthat/_snaps/slack_editors.md

       'coolr' does cool things in R. I believe it's in scope because it streamlines necessary processes.

       'pkgcheck' shows this package is in top shape.
-And my own quick preliminary checks suggest the package is awesome (https://github.com/ropensci/software-review/issues/000#issuecomment-0000000000).
+And my own quick [preliminary checks](my_checks_url) suggest the package is awesome.

       If you can take it please double-check it's in scope and of acceptable quality and feel free to disagree with my quick preliminary checks.
 Then please go ahead and assign yourself with `@ropensci-review-bot assign @username as editor`.